hpcleuven/VscDocumentation/source/access/getting_access.rst

 Everyone else
 ^^^^^^^^^^^^^

+Who?

+   Check that `you are eligible to use VSC infrastructure <eligible users_>`_,

+How?

    Ask your VSC contact for help.
-If you don't have a VSC contact yet, and `you are eligible to use VSC infrastructure <eligible users_>`_, please `get in touch`_ with us.
+If you don't have a VSC contact yet, and please `get in touch`_ with us.

 .. _generic access procedure: